 Hi everyone we thought it would be best to give this trip its own blog as it was so long.

-at 7:30.
+breakfast at 7:30.
 We then got stamped out of Thailand and crossed over to the other side of the Mekong and we were in Laos.
-We got our visa on entry without to much hassle and then the fun statted.
+We got our visa on entry without to much hassle and then the fun started.
 We got shuttled from place to place in the hope that we would buy something which we did, lovely rolls for the long day ahead.
 By 10:30 we were finally on our slow boat only to be told it would not be leaving till 12.
 So it is true what they say about Laos everything just slows down!
-So we were sitting in our seats killing some time when ian spots something in the corner of his eye, he looks up only to spot a massive spider crawling up the chair in front of him.
-As soon as I said to Laura about it she and everyone around us leapt from their seats.
-Funny start to our trip a lot of people had trouble sleeping after seeing that haha!
+So we were sitting in our seats killing some time when I spotted something in the corner of my eye, I looks up only to spot a massive spider crawling up the chair in front of me.
+As soon as I said to Laura about it she and everyone around us jumped from their seats.
+It was a funny start to our trip, lets just say a lot of people had trouble sleeping after seeing that haha!

-The trip is long but we think it was definetly worth it you get to see so much along the way and it definetly beats a speed boat for 8 hours or a 10 hour bus journey along dirt roads and over mountains.
-Plus we made a great bench of friends who we would end up spending a lot of time with over the next few days which you will hear about in our next installment.
+The trip is long but we think it was definitely worth it, you get to see so much along the way and it definitely beats a speed boat for 8 hours or a 10 hour bus journey along dirt roads and over mountains.
+Plus we made a great bunch of friends who we would end up spending a lot of time with over the next few days which you will hear about in our next installment.

 Bye for now Ian and Laura xx

 Tot: 0.107s; Tpl: 0.041s; cc: 8; qc: 41; dbt: 0.025s; 1; m:saturn w:www (220.127.116.11); sld: 3;

 ; mem: 1.4mb